syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Output will be as follows,
+The output will be as follows.

 ![OrgLayout](Getting-Started_images\orglayout.PNG)

-Download the complete sample from the following [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Orgchartcreation1902878733)
+Download the complete sample from [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Orgchartcreation1902878733)

-For more information about Layout, please [refer](https://help.syncfusion.com/wpf/sfdiagram/automatic-layouts)
+For more information about Layout, [refer](https://help.syncfusion.com/wpf/sfdiagram/automatic-layouts)